How-To Guide: Part Five

 • Municipal_Boundary - use this when a census boundary is used to estimate the service area boundary, despite the municipal boundary and service area boundary not aligning perfectly

-EPIC and partners have estimated service area boundaries for over 90% of community water systems, so states can get started by using the provisional national map as a starting point.
+EPIC and partners have estimated service area boundaries for over 90% of community water systems, so states can get started by using the EPA map as a starting point.
 There are also likely other state or local processes you have already in place to work with water utilities such that adding service area boundaries isn’t a big lift - for example, consider partnering with teams conducting sanitary surveys.
 Though agency personnel are likely overworked already, contacting systems through existing communication pathways will likely be more successful than having two new GIS employees contact every system.

 Further, states should consider the number of community water systems in a state - and the relative capacity (time, technical knowhow) of those systems.
 It is likely larger systems will have a GIS file of their boundary or at least an image of their boundary.
 Smaller systems may have little to no data and more frequently lack the time or technical capacity to make maps themselves.
 With this capacity in mind, consider where partnerships are needed - see Planning & Partnership section.